Here’s a Europe travel checklist to follow when you’re packing your first, second, or 20th trip to Europe!

-After admiring a colleague’s carry-on bag that slides over a suitcase’s handle, I asked my boyfriend to buy me one for Hanukah.
-This LeSportsac Harper bag is a lifesaver!
-Gone are the days of me running through the airport, only to pause and readjust the bag that was about to fall off of the top of my suitcase.
+After admiring a colleague’s carry-on bag that slides over a suitcase’s handle, I asked my husband to buy me one for Hanukah.

 Looking for a larger carry-on bag with the same slide-on feature, as well as outer pockets?

-This wouldn’t be a post in Amy’s Eat List without my recommendations for travel snacks.
+This wouldn’t be complete without my recommendations for travel snacks.
 Definitely add snacks to the list of things you need when traveling to Europe.

 Because you never know the quality of an airplane meal or if you’re going to get hangry while on the go in Europe, I like to bring along some staples.